 - The Colin Wilson Bibliography, 1956-2010, Nottingham: Paupers’ Press, 2011.

-Nicolas Tredell, The Novels of Colin Wilson, London: Vision Press, 1982.
+Nicolas Tredell, Novels to Some Purpose: the fiction of Colin Wilson, Nottingham: Paupers' Press, 2015.

 Colin Wilson, Adrift in Soho,Nottingham: Five Leaves, 2012 (first published 1961).